-- Pollution affecting air quality, from vehicle emissions; - Climate change over 30 % of Crawley's carbon emissions are from motor vehicles; - Flooding car parking and roads affect the area of permeable land surface available for water absorption; - Noise where road traffic noise can affect quality of life; - Character traffic levels, on street parking and road space can affect the town's streets; - Land supply significant space is given over to car parking and unused highway land take; - Green infrastructure and biodiversity highways and road traffic can be highly damaging to natural space, soils, waterways and wildlife; - Health the borough is below the national average for residents' levels of physical activity.
+- Pollution vehicle emissions affecting air quality - Climate change more than 30 per cent of Crawley's carbon emissions are from motor vehicles - Flooding car parking and roads affect the area of permeable land surface available for water absorption - Noise where road traffic noise can affect quality of life - Character traffic levels, on-street parking and road space can affect the town's streets - Land supply significant space is given over to car parking and unused highway land take - Green infrastructure and biodiversity highways and road traffic can be highly damaging to natural space, soils, waterways and wildlife - Health motor vehicle use affects air quality and levels of physical activity.

-Transport and access challenges presented by an increasing population and development in Crawley of at least 5,100 homes, including new developments within Forge Wood (1,900) and the Town Centre (2,000).
+Transport and access challenges are presented by an increasing population and development in Crawley of at least 5,100 homes, including new developments within Forge Wood (1,900) and the town centre (2,000).
 Further traffic pressures arise from other development beyond the town boundary and potential growth of Gatwick Airport.

-Crawley's Urban Design guidance explains that all development should make places that connect with each other and are easy to move through, putting people before traffic and integrating land uses and transport networks.
+Crawley's urban design guidance explains that all development should make places that connect with each other and are easy to move through, putting people before traffic and integrating land uses and transport networks.
 An important function of the street is to accommodate movement.
 This should broaden transport choices for all and not focus solely on motorised vehicles, as it has in the past.
 Streets should provide space for electric vehicles, cyclists, pedestrians and people with particular mobility needs to all move comfortably.

-The following are relevant abstracts from Crawley's emerging Local Plan policies:
+The following are relevant excerpts from Crawley's emerging Local Plan policies:

-CL1 Neighbourhood Principle

-b) ensuring the neighbourhood centres remain the focal point for the local community, providing facilities that meet their day-to-day needs within walking distance;
+- CL1 Neighbourhood Principle - b) Ensuring the neighbourhood centres remain the focal point for the local community, providing facilities that meet their day-to-day needs within walking distance.